pecs2018/pecs2018.github.io/program.md

 ## Estuaries (wind, and other forcing)

-16:00		Simpson	John	Bangor	The annual cycle of the mechanical energy budget in a temperate lake
+16:00		John Simpson		*(Bangor)*	The Annual Cycle of the Mechanical Energy Budget in a Temperate Lake

-16:15		Lange	Xaver	IOW	Wind-induced exchange flow properties in non-tidal estuaries
+16:15		Xaver Lange		*(IOW)*	Wind-induced Exchange Flow Properties in Non-tidal Estuaries

-16:30		Coogan	Jeff	South Alabama	Observations of stratification and wind mixing in a microtidal estuary, Mobile Bay, AL.
+16:30		Jeff Coogan		*(South Alabama)*	Observations of Stratification and Wind Mixing in a Microtidal Estuary, Mobile bay, AL.

-16:45		Ganju	Neil	USGS	Identifying drivers of vertical mixing in a karst subterranean estuary
+16:45		Neil Ganju		*(USGS)*	Identifying Drivers of Vertical Mixing in a Karst Subterranean Estuary

+### 18:00 Turbulence mixer at the (Ocean Star Museum)[http://www.oceanstaroec.com/] sponsored by

+![Rockland Scientific][RSI-logo-horiz.jpg]